 Insurance can also provide financial support if your car is stolen, vandalised or destroyed by fire.

-The only instance in which you don’t need it is if your vehicle has been declared off the road through a Statutory Off Road Notification (SORN) from the DVLA.
+There may be instances in which you don’t need to insure your vehicle, for example, if you have declared your vehicle off the road through a Statutory Off Road Notification (SORN) from the DVLA.

 What if I’m not insured?